Shelby, North Carolina: History

 Textiles later became its chief industry during the 1920s, when production of cotton in Cleveland County rose from 8,000 to 80,000 bales a year.
 Cotton production peaked in 1948 with Cleveland County producing 83,549 bales, making it North Carolina's premier cotton county.
 In the 1930s, Shelby was known as "The Leading Shopping Center between Charlotte and Asheville".
 People from surrounding counties came to Shelby to shop, since there were numerous types of local and chain stores.
 By 1947, Shelby was a true thriving town with the mills paying among the highest wages in the South.
 In the 1950s, droughts, insect infestations, and government acreage controls resulted in the decline of cotton as Cleveland County's primary crop.

 Shelby was home to a group of political leaders in the first half of the 20th century, that have become known as the "Shelby Dynasty."
 These political leaders wielded power through the local, State and Federal governments.
 The most notable of Shelby's political leadership were brothers James L. Webb and Edwin Yates Webb and brothers-in-law O. Max Gardner and Clyde R. Hoey.
 As governors, NC representatives, and US congressman, the group impacted Shelby life and Shelby's reputation throughout the state.

-The architecture of Shelby is noteworthy in that despite being in a rural area, there are magnificent homes and buildings with unique character.
-Some buildings are county landmarks, such as the Historic Campbell Building and others are listed on the National Register of Historic Places: Banker's House, Joshua Beam House, Central Shelby Historic District, Cleveland County Courthouse, East Marion-Belvedere Park Historic District, James Heyward Hull House, Masonic Temple Building, Dr. Victor McBrayer House, George Sperling House and Outbuildings, Joseph Suttle House, Webbley, and West Warren Street Historic District.
+Shelby has a number of historic homes and buildings.
+Some buildings are county landmarks, such as the Historic Campbell Building while others are listed on the National Register of Historic Places: Banker's House, Joshua Beam House, Central Shelby Historic District, Cleveland County Courthouse, East Marion-Belvedere Park Historic District, James Heyward Hull House, Masonic Temple Building, Dr. Victor McBrayer House, George Sperling House and Outbuildings, Joseph Suttle House, Webbley, and West Warren Street Historic District.